SEPTA: Subsequent expansion

-Like New York City's Second Avenue Subway, the original proposal for the Roosevelt Boulevard Subway dates back to 1913, but construction has remained elusive.
-Instead, after completing the Market–Frankford Line in and around the city stagnated until the early 2000s.

 On September 30, 1968, SEPTA acquired the Philadelphia Transportation Company (PTC), which operated a citywide system of bus, trolley, and trackless trolley routes, the Market–Frankford Line (subway-elevated rail), the Broad Street Line (subway), and the Delaware River Bridge Line (subway-elevated rail to City Hall, Camden, NJ) which became SEPTA's City Transit Division.
 The PTC had been created in 1940 with the merger of the Philadelphia Rapid Transit Company (formed in 1902), and a group of smaller, then-independent transit companies operating within the city and its environs.
+Shortly after the acquisition, SEPTA operation of the Bridge Line ceased to allow for construction of the PATCO Speedline.

-On January 30, 1970, SEPTA acquired the Philadelphia Suburban Transportation Company, also known as the Red Arrow Lines, which included the Philadelphia and Western Railroad (P&W) route now called the Norristown High Speed Line, the Media–Sharon Hill Line (Routes 101 and 102), and several suburban bus routes in Delaware County.
+On January 30, 1970, SEPTA acquired the Philadelphia Suburban Transportation Company, also known as the Red Arrow Lines, which included the Philadelphia and Western Railroad (P&W) route (the modern day M), the Media–Sharon Hill Line (the modern day D), and several suburban bus routes in Delaware County.
 Today, this is known as the Victory Division, though it is sometimes referred to as the Red Arrow Division.

+Service on the Broad Street Line was extended south two stops to Pattison Street in 1973, in order to serve the new sports and entertainment district in the area.
+This remains the only expansion of rapid transit rail service in the SEPTA era.

-On March 1, 1976, SEPTA acquired the transit operations of Schuylkill Valley Lines, known today as the Frontier Division.
-Meanwhile, SEPTA gradually began to take over the Pennsylvania Railroad and Reading Company commuter trains.
-SEPTA primarily sought to consolidate the formerly-competing services, leading to severe cutbacks in the mid-1980s.
+On March 1, 1976, SEPTA acquired the transit operations of Schuylkill Valley Lines, known today as the Frontier Division, expanding bus service in Montgomery and Bucks Counties.

+Meanwhile, SEPTA gradually began to assume operational control over the Pennsylvania Railroad and Reading Company commuter services, owing to Conrail's exit from passenger rail in 1983.
+For the sake of both efficiency as well as looming budget cuts, SEPTA sought to consolidate the formerly-competing services, leading to severe cutbacks through the 1980s.
+Commuter rail service outside of the five-county area was cut in 1981, effectively ending all non-electric train service on the system.
+Diesel shuttles on the Fox Chase Rapid Transit Line to Newtown were started shortly thereafter, but were once again cut in 1983.
 Subsequent proposals have since been made to restore service to Allentown, Bethlehem, West Chester, and Newtown, with support from commuters, local officials, and pro-train advocates.

+Despite these cuts, two large-scale expansions of Regional Rail occurred in the 1980s.
+First, the Center City Commuter Connection opened in 1984, which connected the former Reading and Pennsylvania services via a new tunnel and station through Center City.
+Second, the Airport Line, a City-funded project, opened in 1985 bringing rail service to Philadelphia International Airport via a branch of the former Reading Company.
+Additionally, service on the West Chester Branch was restored as far south as Wawa in 2022.